HarshitRV/LoadBalancer/README.md

-# Load Balacer build using Express.js
+# Load Balancer build using Express.js

 ## Description
 A minimal load balancer built using Express.js, that distributes the incoming requests to the servers in a weighted round-robin fashion.